ma-compbio/Higashi/README.md

      alt="logo" width="240">

-**Multiscale and integrative single-cell Hi-C analysis with Higashi** Higashi has four main components.
+**Multiscale and integrative single-cell Hi-C analysis with Higashi**

-1. Represent the scHi-C dataset as a **hypergraph**, where each cell and each genomic bin are represented as cell node and genomic bin node, respectively.
+-  Higashi represents the scHi-C dataset as a **hypergraph**, where each cell and each genomic bin are represented as cell node and genomic bin node, respectively.
 Each non-zero entry in the single-cell contact map is modeled as a hyperedge connecting the corresponding cell and the two genomic loci of that particular chromatin interaction.
 The read count for each chromatin interaction is used as attribute of the hyperedge.
 (Figure a)
-2. We train a **hypergraph neural network** based on the constructed hypergraph or unveiling high-order interaction patterns.
+- Higashi uses a **hypergraph neural network** to unveil high-order interaction patterns within this constructed hypergraph.
 (Figure b)
-3. Higashi can produce the **embeddings** for the scHi-C for downstream analysis
+- Higashi can produce the **embeddings** for the scHi-C for downstream analysis.
-4. Higashi can **impute single-cell Hi-C contact maps** , enabling detailed characterization of 3D genome features such as **TAD-like domain boundaries** and **A/B compartment scores** at single-cell resolution.
+-  Higashi can **impute single-cell Hi-C contact maps** , enabling detailed characterization of 3D genome features such as **TAD-like domain boundaries** and **A/B compartment scores** at single-cell resolution.

 ![figs/Overview.png](https://github.com/ma-compbio/Higashi/blob/main/figs/Overview.png)